The larger your company gets, the more important the messaging and brand voice becomes.

 Nike’s marketing forces you to feel something, and the way you feel about those ads (powered by Nike’s brand voice) compels you to satisfy that urge specifically by purchasing Nike products.

-A Great Brand Voice is Influenced by its Target Market
+A Great Brand Voice is Informed by its Target Audience

 I think the best way to create a brand voice that attracts business is to thoroughly understand the target market you’re trying to sell to.

 That’s the only way you’re going to be able to create something that works and helps your target market trust you.
-Without an authentic brand voice, you’re simply a place that sells products.
+Without an authentic brand voice, you’re just a website selling products.

-Do it now, sit down and write down your brand voice on piece of paper.
-Use this outline.
+Sit down and write down your brand voice on a piece of paper using this outline:

-- How we do Not Want to Interact with Customers
+- How do you want to interact with customers?

-Good luck creating a brand voice that brings you the success you are looking for.
+Good luck with creating a brand voice that brings you the success you’re looking for!